 At Omni Calculator, we're all about accessibility and convenience, hence the creation of this Walking Calorie Calculator.
 The tool will take you through your walking habits and, based on them, estimate the number of calories burned in the process, as well as the weight lost this translates to.
 You'll also find information about the most important benefits of walking and, hopefully, get motivated to give it a go!

 You can use this calculator in two ways: either to estimate the treadmill calorie loss or the calories burnt walking (for example, when you walk your dog).
 As the calculator takes the surface inclination into account, you can be sure that the result will be as precise as possible.

 How many calories does walking burn?

 Each time you perform any exercise, such as walking or running, you burn some calories.
-The amount depends on a few factors: your speed, the time of exercising, your weight and the slope.
-Intuitively, if the grade is negative (you're on a decline), you burn less calories than if it is positive.
+The amount depends on a few factors: your speed, the duration of exercising, your weight and the slope.
+Intuitively, if the grade is negative (you're on a decline), you burn fewer calories than if it is positive.
 For extreme slopes, use our hiking calculator instead.

 This walking calorie calculator uses equations based on data presented in the study "Energy Cost of Running," by R. Margaria, P. Cerretelli, P. Aghemo, and G. Sassi.
 Equations were derived by shapesense.com.